LaunchedBerry07/GmailFinanceManager/README.md

     * Push the image to Google Artifact Registry.
     * Deploy the new image to Google Cloud Run, injecting the secrets as environment variables.
 3. Monitor the build logs in the Cloud Build history to ensure a successful deployment.

----

-This concludes our comprehensive, multi-phase strategic review.
-We have systematically addressed every identified issue, fortified the application's security, and aligned all technical assets with your forward-thinking vision for a Google Cloud-native infrastructure.

-The "DataBerry" platform is now not only functionally robust but also architecturally sound, scalable, and ready for its next chapter of innovation.
-I am standing by to assist with any future strategic initiatives.